maralshahmizad/Political-Districting-to-Maximize-Whole-Counties/README.md

 For each county $c \in C$, we merge its vertices $V_c$ from $G$ into a single county vertex, giving the county-level graph $G_C$:.
 ![Figure 2](GC.png?raw=true "County-level graph $G_C$")

-Using the county-level graph, we identify the initial set family ℐ of constraints shown below.
-Many of the sets $I \in ℐ$ have just one (``overpopulated'') county that must be split (shown in green), but one set is larger (shown in blue) and our code chooses one county from it to split.
+Using the county-level graph, we identify the initial set family $ℐ_0$ of constraints shown below.
+Many of the sets $I \in ℐ_0$ have just one (``overpopulated'') county that must be split (shown in green), but one set is larger (shown in blue) and our code chooses one county from it to split.
 ![Figure 3](IA_SH_inequalities.png?raw=true "Initial inequalities for main problem")

 The remaining counties are kept whole, forming the set $W$.
 The associated coarsened graph $G_W$ is shown below.